 We undertake consultations with the public and interested parties can share their views on the many different aspects of the development of HS2.
 Visit our consultation section for further information, as well as details regarding HS2 consultations moving to GOV.UK as part of the government initiative to host all consultations in one place.

 HS2 Ltd has undertaken a number of forums with stakeholders and communities as part of our ongoing engagement programme.
 Further information regarding these forums can be found in this section of our website.

 This section of our website provides details of HS2 Ltd's environmental work and the measures HS2 Ltd is proposing to put in place to mitigate the impacts on the environment along the Phase One line of route between London and the West Midlands.

 We take our responsibilities to those affected by the construction and development of the new network very seriously and have a number of programmes under which owners of land and property on or around the route can receive compensation.
-Click to see details of the schemes currently in place.

 On 9 July 2013, the Secretary of State for Transport announced that safeguarding directions have been issued for Phase One of HS2.
 Safeguarding is an established part of the planning system, designed to protect land which has been earmarked for major infrastructure from conflicting developments which might otherwise occur.
 On 24 October, the Secretary of State for Transport announced his decisions on HS2 Phase One design refinements at Bromford and Northolt and the issue of safeguarding directions for these areas.

 On 26 June 2014, these Directions were replaced with an updated set of Directions which broadly reflect the land requirements set out in the hybrid Bill (deposited in Parliament in November 2013).